 How can you keep from getting worse?
 At least maintain what little independence you still have for as long as possible.
 How can you do this when you are already at a severe disadvantage?

-Even if you can’t stand up or walk I’ll show you 7 simple exercises for seniors straight from a physical therapist on how to maintain strength even when getting better just isn’t going to happen.
+Even if you can’t stand up or walk I’ll show you 7 simple exercises for seniors straight from a physical therapist on How to Maintain Your Strength When You Will Never Get Better

 They won’t get you running.
 Nothing will stop aging completely, but you can delay it for as long as possible.